effectivehomeoffice/effectivehomeoffice.com/README.md

 Thing is, your body realizes bad air quality too late -- your mental capacity is already reduced at that point.
 So be proactive, and measure the co2 levels in your room so your brain stays happy.
 We recommend a simple [co2 sensor with a warning light when to open your windows](https://www.amazon.de/dp/B00TH3OW4Q/).

+## Whiteboard

+We miss to scribble and discuss together on a physical whiteboard.
+There is no good alternative for distributed teams.
+What comes next is [Miro](https://miro.com/) on an [iPad](https://www.apple.com/ipad-pro/) with an [Apple Pencil](https://www.apple.com/apple-pencil/) to draw.
+One shares the Miro board in Zoom, so that everyone has focus on the same section of the board.

 ## Lighting and Green Screen